 What is invoice management?

 Well, first of all, what is an invoice?
-An invoice is a pre-receipt, a document, including details of a transaction: order date, type of product or service, quantity, price, and payment deadline, issued to an individual or a company to collect the payment.
+An invoice is a pre-receipt, a document, including details of a transaction: order date, type of product or service, quantity, price, and payment deadline, issued to an individual or a company to collect money owed.

 Now, invoice management, also known as invoice processing, includes responsibilities from receiving, managing, and then processing to validate the legitimacy and accuracy of the invoice issued to the company before the payments are processed.